Adolescents and youth

 There are some 46 million adolescents, representing around 18 per cent of the total population.
 As such, this group represents an important foundation for the nation's long term growth and success.

 Youth literacy rates are generally high; latest official data shows an overall literacy rate amongst young people aged 15-24 of more than 98 per cent.
-However, there are notable geograpghic differences - Papua Province reports a literacy rate of 86 per cent, and a total of 13 provinces have rates below the national average.
+However, there are notable geograpghic differences - Papua Province reports a literacy rate of under 80 per cent, and a total of 13 provinces have rates below the national average.
 While girls' literacy is improving, overall levels amongst young women average at under 90 per cent.

 One in every five young Indonesians is neither employed or involved in education, and participation in the labour market amongst girls is significantly lower than for boys.